---Yung Suk Kim, PhD

 Life

-In that embrace, life’s meaning is real.
+Simply exist and feel deeply.
+In that experience, life’s meaning becomes real.

 6